Using the Collections

 Personal cameras: Under normal circumstances, we allow researchers to use their own cameras to photograph certain materials.
+Personal scanners are not allowed.
 If this is of interest to you, please ask desk staff for the guidelines “Camera Use in the Reading Room.”

 Duplication of large format items: Duplication of large items such as architectural drawings is possible but costly because we have to take them off-site.
 We offer only scans.

 Privacy of Materials and Restrictions on Access and Use: Please respect the unpublished nature of the contents of manuscripts and archives.
 Be aware that disclosure of certain information pertaining to identifiable living individuals without the consent of those individuals may have legal ramifications (e.g., a cause of action for invasion of privacy may arise if facts concerning an individual's private life are published that would be deemed highly offensive to a reasonable person) for which the University of Oregon assumes no responsibility.
 Researchers will defend, indemnify, and hold harmless UO Libraries and the University of Oregon, its Board of Trustees, its officers, employees, and agents against all claims, demands, costs, and expenses, including attorneys’ fees incurred by copyright infringement or any other legal or regulatory cause of action arising from the use of SCUA materials.